 South African visual artist

-Zanele Muholi is an award-winning visual activist from South Africa.
-Their work focuses on Black LGBTI+ people and aims to bring visibility to a marginalised community that suffers extreme violence at the hands of homophobes and transphobes.
+Zanele Maholi is an award-winning visual activist from South Africa.
+Their work focuses on Black LGBTI+ people and aims to bring visibility to a marginalised community, highlighting the resistance and injustice they face.

-Zanele’s series Faces and Places will be shown at the Tate Modern from 5th November.
-The series, which they began in 2006, contains 206 portraits and will be the first major survey of their work in the UK.
-The participants of this series look directly into the camera, confronting the gaze of the spectator.
-These photographs are accompanied by the participants’ testimonies, allowing Zanele to give a voice to the community in addition to the visual representation that the photographs provide.
+From November 2020 to May 2021, Zanele’s Faces and Places (2006 – ) was shown at the Tate Modern – the first major survey of their work in the UK.
+The series contains 206 portraits of participants who look directly into the camera, confronting the gaze of the spectator.
+These photographs are accompanied by the participants’ testimonies, enabling them to tell their own stories.

 all images © Zanele Muholi